Skip to main contentSkip to data table

 Pharos

-Regulated funds hold short-duration Treasuries; the token is a fund share that accretes NAV instead of trading exactly at $1.
+Regulated money-market and government-securities funds; the token is a fund share that accretes NAV instead of trading exactly at $1.

 T-Bill / RWA fund tokens are the on-chain wrapper around a regulated short-duration government-securities fund.
 Subscriptions come in as USD or a permitted stablecoin; the fund deploys into U.S. T-Bills, overnight repos, and cash; the token represents a fund share whose net asset value (NAV) rises every day by roughly the prevailing risk-free rate.
 Most of these tokens are explicitly not pegged to $1.00 — they are NAV-accruing fund shares with a daily price published by the fund administrator.